GuruCharan94/gurucharan94.github.io/_posts/2020-06-01-newsletter-issue-0.md

 - Newsletter
 tags:
 - Newsletter
-excerpt: "This is Issue #0 of The Compiled Bytes.
+excerpt: "This is Issue #0 of The Bytes' Watch.
 This issue covers all the important updates from build that you cannot miss like .NET 5, C# 9, The Terminal and Azure Static Web Apps"
 ---

-The [Compiled Bytes](https://www.gurucharan.in/newsletter/) is a newsletter that I publish twice a month with the **latest on Azure, .NET, DevOps, Container Technologies and other interesting things I read**.
+The [Bytes' Watch](https://www.gurucharan.in/newsletter/) is a newsletter that I publish twice a month with the **latest on Azure, .NET, DevOps, Container Technologies and other interesting things I read**.

-This is Issue #0 of The Compiled Bytes.
+This is Issue #0 of The Bytes' Watch.
 This issue covers all the important updates from Microsoft Build that you cannot miss. .NET 5, C# 9, The Terminal and Azure Static Web Apps.

 ## .NET Updates from Build 2020